 Trump says coronavirus vaccine could be weeks away - ABC News town hall

-WASHINGTON, Sept 15 (Reuters) - U.S. President Donald Trump on Tuesday said a vaccine against the deadly coronavirus could be three or four weeks away, underscoring predictions made by U.S. public health officials and Pfizer Inc PFE.N earlier this month.
+WASHINGTON, Sept 15 (Reuters) - U.S. President Donald Trump on Tuesday said a vaccine against the deadly coronavirus could be three or four weeks away, despite cautionary notes sounded by some U.S. public health officials about that accelerated timeline.

-Trump, speaking at a town hall hosted by ABC News in Philadelphia, defended his handling of the coronavirus crisis, and said a vaccine could be ready for distribution soon.
+Trump, speaking at a town hall hosted by ABC News in Philadelphia, defended his handling of the coronavirus crisis, and said a vaccine could be ready for distribution before the U.S. presidential election on Nov.
+3.

 "We're very close to having a vaccine," he said.
 "If you want to know the truth, the previous administration would have taken perhaps years to have a vaccine because of the FDA and all the approvals.
-And we're within weeks of getting it you know could be three weeks, four weeks."
+And we're within weeks of getting it...
+Could be three weeks, four weeks."

+Earlier this month, top U.S. infectious disease expert Dr. Anthony Fauci told CNN that most experts believe a vaccine will be ready by November or December.
+"It is conceivable that you can have it by October, though I don't think that that's likely."

+Trump bristled at tough questions from uncommitted voters and ABC News host George Stephanopoulos during the town hall meeting, arguing that his decision to impose travel bans on China and Europe had saved thousands, if not millions, of lives.

 ((andrea.shalal@tr.com; +1 202-815-7432;))